lucatume/di52/README.md

     return new UnsupportedEndpoint($template, $message, $redirectAfter, $redirectTo);
 });

-$container->tag(array('HomeEndpoint', 'PostEndpoint', 'UnsupportedEndpoint'), 'enpoints');
+$container->tag(array('HomeEndpoint', 'PostEndpoint', 'UnsupportedEndpoint'), 'endpoints');

 foreach($container->tagged('enpoints') as $endpoint) {
     $endpoint->register();
 }
 ```

-The `tag` method supports any possibility offered by the container in terms of binding of objects, closures, decorators chain and after-build methods.
+The `tag` method supports any possibility offered by the container in terms of binding of objects, closures, decorator chains and after-build methods.

-## The `instance` method
+## The instance method
 In the example above the `UnsupportedEndpoint` requires three primitive parameters and an endpoint to be built and the method used above relies on closures only available in PHP 5.3+.
 To offer a degree of support the container offers the `instance` method that allows rewriting the code above to this: